Consumers

 2. Leaving Bags at the Entrance

-• What if the bag you left at the entrance disappears?
-The store is responsible and must give you the value of your bag in cash, even if the store has indicated on a notice that it’s not responsible for the theft or loss of your bag!
+What if the bag you left at the entrance disappears?
+The store is responsible and must give you the value of your bag in cash.
+This is true even if the store has indicated on a notice that it’s not responsible for the theft or loss of your bag!

 3. Pricing Errors

-Is the price on your bill higher than the price posted in the store?
-When you notice the error, ask whether the “Accurate Pricing Policy” applies in the store.
+Is the price on your receipt higher than the price displayed in the store?
+When you notice the pricing error, ask whether the Price Accuracy Policy applies in the store.
 If it does, the store must respect it, and you are entitled to the following:

-• If the posted price was $10 or less: the store must refund you the price on your bill for that item.
-(You get it free!)
+• If the displayed price was $15 or less: the store must refund the full amount shown on your receipt for that item.
+In other words, you get it for free!

 4. Gift Cards